jhdcruz/ProCESO/README.md

-# ProCESO
+# ProCESO – Community Outreach Management System

 **Complete Title:**
-ProCESO - Community Outreach Internal Management System with Feedback Sentiment Analysis and Automated Certificate Generation for TIP Manila - CESO Department.
+ProCESO – AI-Integrated Community Outreach Management System with Sentiment Analysis and Automated E-Certificate Generation for TIP Manila – CESO Department

 > [!IMPORTANT]
-> This system/application is **not meant for public usage**, and is specifically tailored for a specific client.
-This only serves as public reference for similar system or application.
+> This system/application is **not meant for public usage**, and is tailored for a client.
+> This only serves as public reference for similar system or application.

+## Project Objectives

+This capstone project aims to develop an AI-integrated web-based community outreach management system that simplifies and centralizes administrative tasks to enhance the efficiency and impact of the institution’s community extension services in fostering sustainable community relationships.

+- **Develop a feature that simplifies planning and participating in community outreach activities**, such as faculty delegations and student participants’ newsletters, increasing engagement and participation;
+- **Implement automation of generating and distributing of e-certificates** to participants, reducing manual workload and enhancing operational efficiency; and
+- **Integrate AI in facilitating feedback analysis and evaluation**, using sentiment analysis for effective feedback collection and data-driven decision-making.

 ## Features

 Proposed feature **to be implemented**.

-- Attendance Monitoring
+- Student Attendance Monitoring
-- Event Management
+- Outreach Activities Management
-  - Faculty Placement/Delegation
+    - Faculty Delegation
-  - Event Analytics and Feedback Sentiment Analysis
+    - Sentiment Analysis of Feedbacks
-- Event Calendar View
+- Activities Calendar View
 - Automated Certificate Generation

-## Limitations

-- The system only focuses on internal management and processes.
-External participants and/or processes are considered as out-of-scope.

 ## Tech Stack